 After Digitas, I consulted for companies including the Institute for Integrative Nutrition, PayPal and Dunkin’ Donuts creating go-to-market strategies for new and repositioned products and brands.

-Then I joined Sense Networks, a big data mobile advertising start-up out of MIT, where I led all facets of marketing through our exciting, rapid growth and acquisition by YP.
-I continued for two years with YP as Vice President, Marketing for a division with $150 million revenue.
+Then I joined Sense Networks, a big data mobile ad tech start-up out of MIT, where I led all facets of marketing through our exciting, rapid growth and acquisition by YP.
+I continued for two years with YP as a Vice President, running Marketing for a division with $150 million revenue.

 Want to connect?
 Reach me at firstname.lastname@example.org